 One of the best ways to do this is by installing some basic modifications.
+After driving lifted Subarus for 10 years, I’ve found the things that make them even more fun for adventuring.
 Whether you want to lift your Outback, install a rear tire carrier, or get a fancy front bumper, this article should give you a great idea of how to proceed as you modify your new Outback!

 - LP Aventure Lift Kit (best way to get more off-road capability)

 - Primitive Racing Skid Plates (protect your engine and transmission from catastrophic damage)

 - RIGd Supply Ultraswing Rear Tire Carrier (safely store full size spares without losing rear gate or hitch access)